top of page

 *Students who are currently enrolled in massage school and have completed at least 50% of their program are allowed to attend our intro courses by contacting us and receiving permission prior to signing up.

-Yes.
-As an LMT practicing legally within the scope of practice in your state you may use anything you learn in our classes with your clients as indicated at any time.
-Our CE weekend immersions, ashiatsu bar courses, bars-free courses and floor elective courses are designed to provide you with usable techniques that can be added to your menu of services once you have practiced enough for feedback and feel confident that you will be helping and not hurting any of your clients or yourself!
-We make time to discuss marketing and how to approach your practice sessions at the end of each class.
+As an LMT practicing legally within the scope of practice in your state you may use anything you learn in our CE classes with your clients as indicated at any time.
+Our CE courses are designed to provide you with usable techniques that can be added to your menu of services once you have practiced enough for feedback and feel confident that you will be helping and not hurting any of your clients or yourself!
+We make time to discuss marketing and how to showcase your new techniques and service offerings at the end of each CE class.
+Ready for more than just a CE course?
+Our three month certificate track will prepare you for the Elevate Ashiatsu Endorsement and set you apart as a distinguished Ashiatsu Practitioner.

-Most likely, yes.
-Our Level 2 ashiatsu CE courses have the following prerequisites :
+Our Level 2 Ashiatsu CE courses have the following prerequisites :

 Intermediate Barefoot Sidelying + Props (14CE) Prerequisite : Barefoot Bar Basics This course offers a full body sequence of lubricant-based techniques for side lying position AND is jam-packed full of tips, tricks and tools for enhancing the effectiveness of your barefoot massage sessions with straps, silks and heated pillows.